Chapter 31 - Environmental Assessment (EA)/Finding of No Significant Impact (FONSI)

 The purpose of an EA is to determine if a project will cause significant effects necessitating the preparation of an Environmental Impact Statement (EIS).
 If the assessment concludes that an EIS is required, the information contained in the EA facilitates its preparation.
 If an EIS is then initiated, refer to Chapter 32.
 If the EA concludes that no significant impacts will occur, a Finding of No Significant Impact (FONSI) is prepared.
-The EA supports the Department’s conclusions when adopting a FONSI and documents NEPA compliance.
+The EA supports Caltrans’ conclusions when adopting a FONSI and documents NEPA compliance.
 The revised CEQ regulations also specifically allow for the preparation of an EA when a project is not likely to have significant effects but is not categorically excluded (40 CFR 1501.5).

-Under the Department's implementation of 23 USC 327, EAs have been divided into two categories: complex EAs and routine EAs.
+Under Caltrans’ implementation of 23 USC 327, EAs have been divided into two categories: complex EAs and routine EAs.
 Complex EAs are defined as those EAs that have complex issues or impacts in that they may include multiple location alternatives, debate related to purpose and need, strong public controversy, issues related to logical termini or independent utility, individual Section 4(f) determinations, complex Endangered Species Act issues, numerous cumulative impacts or high mitigation costs.
 Routine EAs are prepared, reviewed and approved entirely within the district/region.
 Complex EAs undergo a more stringent review process identical in virtually every way to the EIS review.
-The decision regarding whether the action call for a complex EA or a routine EA is made in consultation with the Department as outlined in the SER, Volume 1, Chapter 38, NEPA Assignment—Class of Action Determination.
+The decision regarding whether the action call for a complex EA or a routine EA is made in consultation with Caltrans as outlined in the SER, Volume 1, Chapter 38, NEPA Assignment—Class of Action Determination.
 Obtaining the concurrence of the HQ District Environmental Coordinator can be done via an e-mail stating the project description, proposed class of action, and rationale.